 But because different boots have different types of insulation, it is wise to wear the right Sorel boot according to the degrees outside.

 That is because they breathe poorly and chances are your feet are going to sweat.
-Or ensure that you put on a pair of liner socks beneath winter socks to enhance moisture absorption.
+Or ensure that you put on a pair of sock liners beneath winter socks to enhance moisture absorption.

 Are Sorel Boots Comfortable For Short Walks?